hfug/grid/README.txt

-This is the readme file for the Grid system, I will add notes later!
+This is the readme file for the Grid system.
+I will add notes later on how you can use this!